 Fatigue can be classified in various temporal categories, such as the following:

 Chronic fatigue: > 6 months duration

-Chronic fatigue syndrome Chronic Fatigue Syndrome Chronic fatigue syndrome (CFS, also called myalgic encephalomyelitis/chronic fatigue syndrome [ME/CFS]) is a syndrome of life-altering fatigue lasting > 6 months that is unexplained and is... read more is one cause of chronic fatigue.
+Chronic fatigue syndrome Chronic Fatigue Syndrome Chronic fatigue syndrome (CFS, also called myalgic encephalomyelitis/chronic fatigue syndrome [ME/CFS]) is a syndrome of life-altering fatigue lasting > 6 months that is unexplained and is accompanied... read more is one cause of chronic fatigue.
 There are now 2 other terms for chronic fatigue syndrome—myalgic encephalomyelitis and systemic exertion intolerance—although there is no clear delineation between these at this time.
 Patients with COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more may have symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles postviral fatigue (and can be called post-viral fatigue syndrome) and chronic fatigue syndrome.
+Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more may have symptoms that last for weeks or even months, which is known as "long COVID" or "long-haul COVID" and resembles postviral fatigue (and can be called post-viral fatigue syndrome) and chronic fatigue syndrome.

 Etiology of Fatigue

 Most serious (and many minor) acute and chronic illnesses produce fatigue.
 However, many of these have other more prominent manifestations (eg, pain, cough, fever, jaundice) as the presenting complaint.
 This discussion focuses on disorders that can manifest primarily as fatigue.

 The most common disorders manifesting predominantly as recent fatigue (lasting < 1 month) are

 The most common causes manifesting predominantly as prolonged fatigue (lasting 1 to 6 months) are